hex-five/multizone-iot-sdk-pfsc/README.md

 _Note_: the package mosquitto-clients is optional and required only to test MQTT funcionality including telemetry and remote firmware updates.
 It is not required to build, debug, and load MultiZone Firmware or to connect to the target via Ethernet.
 Any other MQTT client application of choice would do.

-Add the three lines below to /etc/udev/rules.d/99.rules to access the Icicle serial port over USB.
+<a name="udev-rules"></a>Add the three lines below to /etc/udev/rules.d/99.rules to access the Icicle serial port over USB.
 ```
 # Microsemi PolarFire SoC Icicle - UART J11 - ID 10c4:ea71 Cygnal Integrated Products, Inc.
 SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4",ATTRS{idProduct}=="ea71", MODE="664", GROUP="plugdev"